Confounder-robust causal discovery and inference in Perturb-seq using proxy and instrumental variables: Introduction

 However, these methods typically presume that all participating nodes of the underlying DAG are observed in the data, without omitted factors that can alter the distributions of confounded nodes.
-In pooled CRISPR single-cell screens, this assumption is likely to be violated.
-In particular, biological heterogeneity, including cell cycle phase, chromatin accessibility, and lineage differences, introduces additional latent variation that is correlated with the transcriptomic profiles of cells.
-Moreover, due to cost considerations, researchers implementing CRISPR experiments are often interested in intervening on a small set of key genes, which can produce incomplete datasets with omitted genes.
+In pooled CRISPR single-cell screens, this assumption is likely to be violated (Section~\ref{sec:motivating_data} for details).
 Ignoring unobserved factors may result in biased inference of causal relationships in DAGs.
-In addition, technical covariates such as sequencing depth, capture efficiency, and batch effects influence both gene expression and gRNA detection.
-Moreover, the data are high-dimensional and highly unbalanced across targets, with a small number of cells per perturbation and unknown timescales for transcriptional responses.
-These characteristics violate assumptions underlying standard DAG-learning methods.
+In addition, technical covariates such as sequencing depth, capture efficiency, and batch influence both gene expression and gRNA detection.

 Several computational tools have been proposed to model Perturb-seq data.
-The original Perturb-seq studies introduced MIMOSCA for regularized linear modeling of perturbation effects \citep{Dixit2016PerturbSeq}.
-Subsequent methods such as scMAGeCK \citep{Yang2019scMAGeCK} extended genotype-to-multivariate-phenotype mapping for single-cell CRISPR screens.
-More recently, SCEPTRE \citep{Katsevich2022SCEPTRE} provided a statistically calibrated approach using conditional resampling to correct for confounding from technical covariates, substantially improving type I error control and sensitivity in detercting the affected genes from perturbation.
+The original Perturb-seq studies introduced MIMOSCA for regularized linear modeling of perturbation effects \citep{dixit2016perturb}.
+Subsequent methods such as scMAGeCK \citep{yang2020scmageck} extended genotype-to-multivariate-phenotype mapping for single-cell CRISPR screens.
+More recently, SCEPTRE \citep{barry2021sceptre} provided a statistically calibrated approach using conditional resampling to correct for confounding from technical covariates, substantially improving type I error control and sensitivity in detercting the affected genes from perturbation.
 Despite these advances, current frameworks primarily focus on estimating pairwise perturbation–response effects and do not naturally extend to reconstructing global regulatory DAGs.
 Moreover, robust computational methods for estimating DAGs in the presence of unobserved factors are still lacking.

+In this paper, we propose \methodname{} for \textbf{A}rbitrary-confounder \textbf{R}obust causal \textbf{GE}ne \textbf{N}etwork, as a statistical framework for recovering causal gene network from Perturb-seq experiments that is robust to unobserved confounders. \methodname{} explicitly leverages the interventional design of CRISPR screens, and adopts an instrumental variable strategy that uses proxy gene expression to identify causal gene networks.
+Guide detections serve as instrumental variables, and proxies for hidden gene expression provide robustness against confounding.